onlybakam/cicd-workshop/4_Lab4.md

 1. Navigate to the [AWS Device Farm Console](https://us-west-2.console.aws.amazon.com/devicefarm/home).
 2. Choose the project you created **Lab 3** and click **Project settings** in the upper right corner.
     ![project-setting](img/Lab4-Stage1-project-settings.png)
-3.Choose the **Device pools** tab and and click **Create a new device pool**. create a new dynamic pool that adapt as new devices become available.
+3. Choose the **Device pools** tab and and click **Create a new device pool**. create a new dynamic pool that adapt as new devices become available.
   - For **Name**, enter a name like "Dynamic Pool"
   - Add rules as shown below
     ![device-pool-rules](img/Lab4-Stage1-rules.png)